-This study has been reviewed by the National Research Ethics Service (NRES) - East of England - Cambridge East Research Ethics Committee and has been given a favourable ethical opinion.
+This study has been reviewed by the National Research Ethics Service (NRES) - South Central Oxford A and has been given a favourable ethical opinion.
 The Medicines and Healthcare products Regulatory Agency (MHRA), which regulates the use of all medicines in the UK, has reviewed the study design and has granted permission to use this unlicensed vaccine in this clinical study.